NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``hot_water_distribution_recirc_piping_length``
      - ft
      -
      - If the distribution system is Recirculation, the length of the recirculation piping.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Recirculation <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#recirculation>`_) is used.
    * - ``hot_water_distribution_recirc_branch_piping_length``
      - ft
      -
      - If the distribution system is Recirculation, the length of the recirculation branch piping.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Recirculation <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#recirculation>`_) is used.
    * - ``hot_water_distribution_recirc_pump_power``
      - W
      -
      - If the distribution system is Recirculation, the recirculation pump power.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Recirculation <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#recirculation>`_) is used.
    * - ``hot_water_distribution_pipe_r``
      - h-ft^2-R/Btu
      -
      - Nominal R-value of the pipe insulation.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Hot Water Distribution <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hot-water-distribution>`_) is used.
    * - ``dwhr_facilities_connected``
      -
      - "none", "one", "all"